 GADS defines a planned outage extension as an extension of a Planned Outage (PO) beyond its estimated completion date.
 This means that at the start of the PO, the outage had an estimated duration (time period) for the work and a date set for the unit to return to service.
 All work during the PO is scheduled (part of the original scope of work) and all repair times are determined before the outage started.

 APPENDIX 18

 TECHNICAL REQUIREMENTS

-[remainder of page intentionally blank]
+[Remainder of page intentionally blank]

 APPENDIX 19

 TRAINING PROGRAM